RhaxmaSamson/Kidney-Disease-Stage-Prediction/README.md

    - Training the selected model on the training data
    - Evaluating the model's performance on the testing data using appropriate metrics (e.g., accuracy, precision, recall, F1-score)

+## Before running create a virtual environment in your pc

 ## Results

 The predictive model achieved Stage of kidney disease, indicating its effectiveness in predicting kidney disease.